 CO2E TONNES (DUAL REPORTING METHODOLOGY)

-• Conversion factors for UK electricity (market-based methodology) are published as provided by the relevant supplier, Haven Power.
+- Conversion factors for UK electricity (market-based methodology) are published as provided by the relevant supplier, Drax Power

 Statement of exclusions:

-Both usage and intensity ratios were impacted by Covid-19 in FY20.
+Both usage and intensity ratios were impacted by Covid-19 in both FY21 and FY20.

 ENERGY EFFICIENCY ACTION

-During 2020 there was a continued focus on energy efficiency.
-Given the estate was closed for 49% of the year with capacity restrictions for much of the opening period, it is difficult to assess any underlying efficiency in the year, but this continues to be a priority in FY21.
-As part of our commitment to environmental responsibility and addressing the impact of climate change, 100% of our directly purchased electricity was renewable in 2020 via our contract with Haven Power.
+During 2021, there was a continued focus on energy efficiency.
+Given that the estate was closed for 38% of the year, with record trading periods upon reopening, it is difficult to assess any underlying efficiency in the year, but this continues to be a priority in 2022.
+As part of our commitment to environmental responsibility and addressing the impact of climate change, 100% of our directly purchased electricity was renewable in 2021 via our contract with Haven Power.

-During the year various energy-saving measures were implemented such as upgrading to energy-efficient LCD screens in four centres with calculated energy savings of 7,200 kWh per centre and the installation of new colour-changing LED systems for overhead lane lighting at our Acton and Manchester Printworks centres, with annual calculated energy saving of 10,000 kWh per centre.
-The Pins & Strings installation programme has also continued in a further eight centres bringing the total to 40 of 46 centres.
+During the year various energy-saving measures were implemented, such as upgrading to energy-efficient LCD screens in one centre with calculated energy savings of 7,200 kWh, the installation of new colour-changing LED systems for overhead lane lighting at three centres, with annual calculated energy saving of 10,000 kWh per centre, and upgraded LED lighting front of house in our four refurbished centres, with annual calculated energy saving of 11,000 kWh per centre.
+There has been a HVAC system renewal at six different centres involving upgrades and replacement of heating and ventilation systems.
+Equipment upgrades have been made, including the purchase of efficient pizza ovens and burger holding cabinets to reduce the use of large commercial ovens.
+The Pins & Strings installation programme is now substantially complete.
 This latest technology in pinsetter machines offers a far more reliable bowling experience for customers and increased efficiency.

 Energy-efficient installations will continue to be considered as part of the ongoing centre refurbishment cycle across all centres.
 When acquiring and developing new centres, energy-efficient options will always be taken into consideration.